RexJian/ESP32_NeuralNetwork/README.md

 4. When the DIP switch is turned off, the data serves as the input for the model, which then recognizes the data and outputs a corresponding number.

 5. Retrieve the entire equation and compute the corresponding answer.

+### Demo Video

+### Contributor
+yuio010785@gmail.com